jimmyhang6/Plaid-Lab/README.md

             '<td>' + balance + '</td>' +
           '</tr>';
 }

-// This function is the glue that puts everything together.
-// You can just ignore it; it's not relevant to the codelab. function run() {
-  return createTable();
-}
  ```
 Now that you understand HTML tables and functions, let’s switch back to Atom to fix the incorrect toal balance.